Faculty & Staff

 Our team is currently completing our third and final wave of data collection for the School Transitions Study.
 Working with local Women Infants & Children (WIC) clinics, we are assessing 78 families of children ages 3-5 years experiencing poverty, including 68% recent immigrant families, as children proceed through preschool and kindergarten.
 We are examining school, child, and family characteristics that promote positive socio-emotional adaptation to school and academic development for economically-disadvantaged children.
 Recent findings focus on parents’ and children’s exposure to potentially traumatic events, parent-child relationship quality, and parents’ reading strategies in relation to children’s academic development.

 Family and Child Development Project

-In collaboration with Dr. Alice Carter’s research team, we are surveying 236 low-income families of young children ages 0-5 years to assess parents’ perceptions of their children’s emotional and behavioral development and perceived need for intervention services.
+In collaboration with Dr. Alice Carter’s research team, we have surveyed over 500 low-income families of young children ages 0-5 years to assess parents’ perceptions of their children’s emotional and behavioral development and perceived need for intervention services.
 Through this project, we examine risk and protective factors facing young children living in poverty.

 Dr. Eisenhower teaches the following courses:

 Psych 141G First-Year Seminar: Children's Social Worlds (undergraduate)